 Kristin Neff got her PhD at the University of California at Berkeley in 1997, and is now an Associate Professor at the University of Texas at Austin.
 Her main research focus is on self-compassion, a field which she pioneered: www.self-compassion.org.
 She teaches workshops on self-compassion, and is currently writing a book called Self-Compassion: How to Stop Judging Yourself and Embrace the Joy of Being Human, to be published by William Morrow in 2011.
 Kristin lives in the countryside in Elgin, Texas with her husband Rupert Isaacson -- an author and human rights activist -- and with her eight-year old son Rowan, who is autistic.
 She and her family were recently featured in the film and book called The Horse Boy: www.horseboymovie.com.

-John J. Ordover is the founder and CEO of JJO PRODUCTIONS and was previously an editor at Pocket Books responsible for overseeing the licensed novels of the Star Trekfranchise.
+John J. Ordover bon vivant and man-about-town, is the CEO of the marketing firm JJO PRODUCTIONS and was previously an editor at Pocket Books responsible for overseeing the licensed novels of the Star Trek franchise.
 He is the co-creator of such spin-off series as Star Trek: New Frontier (with writer Peter David), Star Trek: Starfleet Corps of Engineers and Star Trek: I.K.S.
 Gorkon (both with Keith R.A.
 DeCandido), Star Trek: Stargazer (with Michael Jan Friedman), and Star Trek: Challenger (with Diane Carey).

 Mark Osteen is a professor of English and Film Studies at Loyola University Maryland.
 He is the author or editor of eight books, including Autism and Representation (2008), and One of Us: A Family's Life with Autism (2010), from which his essay is excerpted.